SebGTx/GameserverControl/README.md

 - Implement SSL web service
 - Implement authenticated web service

-_I'm French but this application was entirely developed in English, why, do i really need to answer this question?
+_I'm French but this application was entirely developed in English, why? do i really need to answer this question?
 I'm sorry if my English make your eyes bleed when you read it, you are welcome to correct my work if you want._